Why Policies Involved In Issues Charts Matter for Your Aviation SMS

 Related Articles on Aviation Safety Performance Monitoring Charts

-Who Should Care about the #Policies Involved in Issues Chart?
+Who Should Care About the Policies Involved in Issues Chart?

-This chart will be of special concern to aviation safety managers, who need to ensure that their policies are:
+This chart will be of special concern to aviation safety managers, who need to ensure that their #policies are:

-• Adequately implemented in the aviation SMS;
+- Adequately implemented in the aviation SMS;

-• Meet SMS requirements; and
+- Meet SMS requirements; and

-• Are actually making operations safer.
+- Are actually making operations safer.

 Of course, the accountable executive should be reviewing these charts regularly to detect substandard safety performance.
 As you show the accountable executive this chart, there is an opportunity to describe how these risk management processes can be applied to refine operational processes.

-For the five percent of operators who are classifying their issues according to affected policies and procedures, the operational department heads find these charts most useful.
+For the five percent of operators classifying their issues according to affected policies and procedures, the operational department heads find these charts most useful.
 At a glance, any manager can see where the organization's pain points are.

 Final Thought: Other Related Charts